 - Artefacts and decorative arts

 ZGTF is a registered charity, administered by Trustees.
 To find out more about it, click on About ZGTF

-Grant applications are considered once every year, the deadline for 2016 is 12 noon on Friday 18th March 2016.
+Grant applications are considered once every year, the deadline for 2016 was on Friday 18th March 2016.
+The 2017 deadline will be mid March.
 To learn more about grants, click on Grants.